JjayaitchH/DijkstraDungeon/README.md

 # DijkstraDungeon
-Project created by Jesus Hernandez (me) and Brandon Samudio who can be contacted through bsamudio@ucsc.edu.
+Assignment was worked on by Jesus Hernandez (me) and Brandon Samudio, who can be contacted through bsamudio@ucsc.edu, for our game AI class.
 Uses Dijkstra's algorithm to find the shortest path from one point to another in a dungeon.